 Please know, when I say boxing I mean Real Boxing, there are so many elements involved in order to get it right!
 From the tip of your toe to the head placement and movement.

 I was so impressed with the fact that they taught me how to wrap my hands properly.
-I had been shown in the past but i had never felt comfortable.
+I had been shown in the past but I had never felt comfortable.
 I did the whole class and my knuckles didn’t hurt!
-The only soreness I had was from working so hard through the 1 and half class.
+The only soreness I had was from working so hard through the 1 and half hour class.

 Overall it was a great experience and a great class, because I opened myself up to it.
 I had always been afraid to punch the bag because it was painful when my wraps weren’t done up properly.
 Or to hold the punching pads because I was worried I wasn’t coordinated enough to ‘catch” the punches.
 But I did all of it and it was empowering.

 So I encourage everyone to get up and do something physical.
-Do something that scares even though you know it’s doable.
+Do something that scares you, even though you know it’s doable.
 Take a fitness or dance class or learn a new skill!
 We spend too much time binge watching tv shows.